Software rendering: Real-time software rendering

 Games for children and casual gamers (who use outdated systems or systems primarily meant for office applications) during the late 1990s to early 2000s typically used a software renderer as a fallback.
 For example, Toy Story 2: Buzz Lightyear to the Rescue has a choice of selecting either hardware or software rendering before playing the game, while others like Half-Life default to software mode and can be adjusted to use OpenGL or DirectX in the Options menu.
 Some 3D modeling software also features software renderers for visualization.
 And finally the emulation and verification of hardware also requires a software renderer.
 An example of the latter is the Direct3D reference rasterizer.

-But even for high-end graphics, the 'art' of software rendering hasn't completely died out.
-While early graphics cards were much faster than software renderers and originally had better quality and more features, it restricted the developer to 'fixed-function' pixel processing.
+But even for high-end graphics, the "art" of software rendering hasn't completely died out.
+While early graphics cards were much faster than software renderers and originally had better quality and more features, it restricted the developer to "fixed-function" pixel processing.
 Quickly there came a need for diversification of the looks of games.
 Software rendering has no restrictions because an arbitrary program is executed.
 So graphics cards reintroduced this programmability, by executing small programs per vertex and per pixel/fragment, also known as shaders.
 Shader languages, such as High Level Shader Language (HLSL) for DirectX or the OpenGL Shading Language (GLSL), are C-like programming languages for shaders and start to show some resemblance with (arbitrary function) software rendering.

 Since the adoption of graphics hardware as the primary means for real-time rendering, CPU performance has grown steadily as ever.
 This allowed for new software rendering technologies to emerge.
 Although largely overshadowed by the performance of hardware rendering, some modern real-time software renderers manage to combine a broad feature set and reasonable performance (for a software renderer), by making use of specialized dynamic compilation and advanced instruction set extensions like SSE.
-Although nowadays the dominance of hardware rendering over software rendering is undisputed because of unparalleled performance, features, and continuing innovation, some believe that CPUs and GPUs will converge one way or another and the line between software and hardware rendering will fade.
+Although nowadays the dominance of hardware rendering over software rendering is undisputed because of performance, features, and continuing innovation, some believe that CPUs and GPUs will converge one way or another and the line between software and hardware rendering will fade.

 Software fallback

 For various reasons such as hardware failure, broken drivers, emulation, quality assurance, software programming, hardware design, and hardware limitations, it is sometimes useful to let the CPU assume some or all functions in a graphics pipeline.

-As a result, there are a number of general-purpose software packages capable of replacing or augmenting an existing hardware graphical accelerator, including:
+As a result, there are a number of general-purpose software packages capable of replacing or augmenting an existing hardware graphics accelerator, including: